 - AU Fellowship: In partnership with American University, the Public Diplomacy Council offers an annual fellowship to students in AU’s interdisciplinary International Media program, a joint master’s program administered by its schools of Communication and International Service.
 As a PDC-AU collaboration, this fellowship represents the PDC’s commitment to engage further with the academic study of public diplomacy while encouraging the next generation of practitioners.

 - University programs: Below you will find a selection of university programs and courses, mostly at the graduate level, that focus on diplomacy in the public sphere.

 - Course descriptions: Our members have also supplied syllabi and descriptions of university courses that center on public diplomacy.

-Bruce Gregory’s Resources, an occasional compilation by the Washington-based professor, covers the periodical literature on public diplomacy comprehensively.
-Here is the latest, and a link to past editions.
+- Bruce Gregory’s Resources, compiled by this Council member, covers the periodical literature and books on public diplomacy comprehensively.
+We carry the latest edition and a link to past editions.

 International institutes with PD programs